khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

   - filter
 ---

-Tables are used to render tabular data in a basic grid, making it easier for people to scan it.
-Tables are comprised of cells, columns, and rows.
+Tables display tabular data in a basic grid comprised of cells, columns, and rows.
+This format makes it easy for users to scan large amounts of data.

 ## Usage